ADX (file format): Encryption

 CRI ADX supports a simple encryption scheme which XORs values from a linear congruential pseudorandom number generator with the block scale values.
 This method is computationally inexpensive to decrypt (in keeping with CRI ADX's real-time decoding) yet renders the encrypted files unusable.
 The encryption is active when the "Flags" value in the header is 0x08.
 As XOR is symmetric the same method is used to decrypt as to encrypt.
 The encryption key is a set of three 16-bit values: the multiplier, increment, and start values for the linear congruential generator (the modulus is 0x8000 to keep the values in the 15-bit range of valid block scales).
 Typically all ADX files from a single game will use the same key.

 The encryption method is vulnerable to known-plaintext attacks.
 If an unencrypted version of the same audio is known the random number stream can be easily retrieved and from it the key parameters can be determined, rendering every CRI ADX encrypted with that same key decryptable.
 The encryption method attempts to make this more difficult by not encrypting silent blocks (with all sample nybbles equal to 0), as their scale is known to be 0.

 Even if the encrypted CRI ADX is the only sample available, it is possible to determine a key by assuming that the scale values of the decrypted CRI ADX must fall within a "low range".
 This method does not necessarily find the key used to encrypt the file, however.
 While it can always determine keys that produce an apparently correct output, errors may exist undetected.
 This is due to the increasingly random distribution of the lower bits of the scale values, which becomes impossible to separate from the randomness added by the encryption.

 AHX decoding

-As noted earlier, AHX is just an implementation of MPEG2 audio and the decoding method is basically the same as the standard, it is possible just to demux the stream from the CRI ADX container and feed it through a standard MPEG Audio decoder like mpg123.
-The CRI ADX header's "sample rate" and "total samples" are usually correct if a decoder needs them (so should be set by encoder/muxer implementations) but most of the other fields such as the "block size" and "sample bitdepth" will usually be zero — as noted above, the looping functionality is also unavailable.
+AHX is an implementation of MPEG2 audio and the decoding method is basically the same as the standard, making it possible to simply demultiplex the stream from the ADX container and feed it through a standard MPEG Audio decoder like mpg123.
+The CRI ADX header's "sample rate" and "total samples" are usually the same as the original but other fields like the block size and sample bit depth will usually be zero, in addition to the looping functionality.